Definition of Whistleblowing:

 - Report an incident of noncompliance to one of the following:

 - Corporate Compliance Officer or other Senior Leader

 - Call the Whistleblower Hotline: (360) 475-3733 or Ext.
 4406

 The hotline is available when employees feel their concerns cannot be communicated through normal channels.
 All calls are confidential and anonymous.

-The form is anonymous unless you choose to disclose your identity to help with the investigation.
+The form is anonymous; however, you may choose to disclose your identity to assist with the investigation.

-Members of our workforce and contracted personnel have a right to report in good faith, information concerning alleged improper patient care or illegal actions to PCHS management or to outside officials without fear of retaliation or discrimination.
+Members of our workforce and contracted personnel have a right to report information concerning alleged improper patient care or illegal actions without fear of retaliation or discrimination.
+These reports may be made in good faith to PCHS management or outside officials.